rojasAndresTapia/rojasAndresTapia/README.md

 👋 Hi, I’m @rojasAndresTapia

 I am a Front End developer in Palma de Mallorca.
-I have successfully completed <a href="https://lemoncode.net/master-frontend#inicio-banner" alt="Master Front End Lemoncode" target="_blank">"Front End Master</a> taught by Lemoncode in 2022.
+I have successfully completed <a href="https://lemoncode.net/master-frontend#inicio-banner" alt="Master Front End Lemoncode" target="_blank">Front End Master by Lemoncode</a> in 2022.
 Previously I have worked as a graphic designer and web designer in different projects.

 My personal website is <a href="https://rojasandrestapia.github.io/Portfolio2022/" alt="Andrés Rojas personal website" target="_blank">here</a>.